thomazbastiaanssen/kronos/README.md

 We will demonstrate three common examples of experimental design currently encountered in circadian rhythms analysis:

-1. Circadian rhythm analysis of 1 variable over a 24-hour period
+1. Circadian rhythm analysis of a single variable over a 24-hour period

-2. Circadian rhythm analysis of 1 variable over a 24-hour period with two or more treatment groups
+2. Circadian rhythm analysis of a single variable over a 24-hour period with two or more treatment groups

-3. Circadian rhythm analysis of omics data over a 24-hour period with two or more treatment groups
+3. Circadian rhythm analysis of omics (higher-dimensional) data over a 24-hour period with two or more treatment groups

-All R code used to transform, reorganise and plot the data is also shown below to hopefully provide a toolkit for aspiring and veteran bioinformaticians alike.
-It should be noted that the analysis performed here may not perfectly correspond to that performed in the published
-manuscript: some variables in the datasets provided have been manipulated to better demonstrate the functionality of this package.
+All R code used to transform, reorganise and plot the data is also shown below to provide a toolkit for aspiring and veteran bioinformaticians alike.
+It should be noted that some variables in the demonstration data sets provided here have been manipulated to better demonstrate the functionality of this package.

 *At the end of this document, we have included a few excursions into more advanced subjects we find useful, but that did not necessarily fit